Gov. Cooper lowers gathering limit; Rowan County reports another COVID-19 death - Salisbury Post

 Gov. Cooper lowers gathering limit; Rowan County reports another COVID-19 death

-With Gov. Roy Cooper on Tuesday lowered the state’s indoor and outdoor gathering limits and extended other aspects of phase three of reopening.
+Gov. Roy Cooper on Tuesday lowered the state’s indoor and outdoor gathering limits and extended other aspects of phase three of reopening.

 The order lowers the indoor gathering limit from 25 people to 10.
 It aims to slow the spread of COVID-19 as weather gets colder and people to move gatherings indoors, where there’s an increased risk of transmission, a news release said.
 Outdoor gathering limits remain unchanged — 50 people — as well as other aspects of the state’s COVID-19 restrictions.